ocean-tracking-network/node-manager-training/_episodes/08_Detections.md

 ### Verify OTN Detections

-After running your needed cells you will then verify `otn_detection_yyyy` detections.
+After running your needed cells you will then verify `otn_detections_yyyy` detections.

 The output will have useful information:
 - Are there any `sentinel` detections identified?
 If so, select the `Load Sentinel Detections for YYYY` button.